 NOTE: The comprehensive troubleshooting guides, referenced in Advanced Diagnostics, contain all of the other sections and more, sequenced by network design (ie, physical connectivity issues first, and file sharing permissioning last).
 The last article talks about problems specific to File Sharing, such as authentication and authorisation, and it is most useful when all other problems (such as are discussed in the previous step) are resolved.
 This article, as a whole, emphasises the most productive procedures for resolving your symptoms.
 You are free to try any of the above steps, in any order which pleases you - it is, after all, your network.

 These are simply the procedures which currently seem to produce the best results.
 So become familiar with them, because, if you ask for help and I am involved, I will likely ask you for the diagnostics discussed above.
 And, if we don't get immediate results here or elsewhere, I'll ask you to repeat each step above, one by one, as I examine the results.
-Read each linked article, and follow the links within each article.
+Read each linked article.

 Now I'm a Networking and Security advisor, and I don't provide advice on security issues casually.
 Using the Internet, without considering the privacy and security implications, makes trouble for a lot of innocent people.
 When you're considering the necessity of providing requested details about your computer network, in an open Internet forum, please read this brief Privacy Statement.
 Help us to help you.